jaroshevskii/slideverse/README.md

 ---

-## Credits
+## License

+Slideverse is available under the MIT license.
+See [LICENSE](LICENSE) for details.

-Built with the open-source libraries from [Point-Free](https://www.pointfree.co).
-Consider supporting their work.
+Built with the open-source libraries from [Point-Free](https://www.pointfree.co) — consider supporting their work.